 I did get to experiment with the claim of getting three hours of playback with ten minutes of charge and it gave me basically the same result I also got over the claimed 17 hours on SBC playback and got 19 hours at the 50% volume used by 1MORE.
 This set has a very good battery life in my opinion.

 What do you get in the nicely printed 1More Dual Driver ANC Pro box?
 Something quite similar to their TWS unboxing experiences actually.

 You get four sets of flanges.
 Two wires, the USB-C charging wire which is not too long at about 14 inches but it’s a flat cable which is a plus.
-You also get the USB-C to 3.5mm which is cloth covered and about 46 inches long.
-A 1MORE branded carrying bag is also thrown int the deal.
+You also get the USB-C to 3.5mm which is cloth-covered and about 46 inches long.
+A 1MORE branded carrying bag is also thrown in the deal.

 Paper?
-Yes, you get an instruction booklet, scannable authentication card, a product brochure, and a cute transparent sticker of the 1MORE teddy bear wearing headphones logo.
+Yes, you get an instruction booklet, a scannable authentication card, a product brochure, and a cute transparent sticker of the 1MORE teddy bear-wearing headphones logo.

 1More Dual Driver ANC Pro Sound Impressions

 I was expecting and assumed from the size of the bass driver that these would be bass bloated as many others.
 They are not.
 The sound signature here is close to neutral with frequency drops at the extremities of the frequency ranges.

 My usual tone generator test did reveal anomalies in frequency output between 6k and 8k and shifting occurred.

 Run a tone generator from the bottom frequency to the top.
 If you have a left to right frequency imbalance in a certain area then the sound will move left or right.
 That is shifting.
 It means one side is producing certain frequencies louder than the other side or one side is deficient.

 It did not affect the sound quality, there were only a few decibels of difference, and it was just a technicality at this point.
 My listening was mostly done with Bluetooth.